ywakili18/Pokemon-Mini/README.md

 5. May utilize an array to contain both moves.
 6. After game logic is finished, then will include CSS styling (using grid) and adding any HTML structuring.

-What my goal is during this first attempt is to get game logic to work and refractor once it is working correctly to understand concepts correctly.

 **_Trello Board listed for planning_**

 #### [Trello Board](https://trello.com/b/7Ojd8AR1/pokemon-mini)